LibinZhu/libinzhu_.github.io/_pages/about.md

   - /about.html
 ---

+I am currently an IFDS postdoc scholar at the University of Washington, working with [Dmitriy Drusvyatskiy](https://sites.google.com/uw.edu/ddrusv/home) and [Maryam Fazel](https://people.ece.uw.edu/fazel_maryam/).
+I received my PhD in computer science from UCSD, where
-I am currently a Ph.D. candidate in Computer Science and Engineering at The University of California, San Diego (UCSD).
-I am very fortunate to be advised by  [Mikhail Belkin](http://misha.belkin-wang.org/).
+ I was fortunate to be advised by  [Mikhail Belkin](http://misha.belkin-wang.org/).
 Prior to UCSD, I received my BS in Mathematics from [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).

 I am broadly interested in the optimization and mathematical foundations of deep learning.
 I have worked on understanding the dynamics of wide neural networks, particularly in the NTK [Jacot et al. 2018] regime.
 Recently, I have been interested in the behaviors of neural networks when the learning rate is large, where certain phenomena such as catapult phase [Lewkowycz et al. 2020] and edge of stability [Cohen et al. 2021] occur.
 These phenomena do not occur in the NTK regime and seem to be related to the feature learning of neural networks.

-**I will join [IFDS](https://ifds.info/) at the University of Washington as a postdoc this summer.** Feel free to reach out to me if you share similar research interests!

 **Email**: libinzhu *at* ucsd *dot* edu